Luca-Engel/Computer_Graphics/RT1_collisions/readme.txt

 Ray-plane intersection: RT1.1
 - Approach:
-    The approach for the ray-plane intersection was straightforward : we just checked first if the ray-direction and the plane-normal vectors were parallel, if yes then there is no intersection.
+    The approach for the ray-plane intersection was straightforward : we just checked first if the ray-direction and the plane-normal vectors were perpendicular, if yes then there is no intersection, as the plane and ray are parallel in that case.
 Then all we had to do was to find t such that dot(plane_normal, ray_origin) + t * dot(plane_normal, ray_direction) - plane_offset = 0.
 If we find such t, it means we have a point x that intersects on the plane.